-4.2 General Principles for Registering 406 MHz Beacons
+5.2 General Principles for Registering 406 MHz Beacons

-4.2.1 Where to Register 406 MHz Beacons
+5.2.1 Where to Register 406 MHz Beacons

-The International Maritime Organization (IMO) and the International Civil Aviation Organization (ICAO) require that administrations authorising the use of 406 MHz beacons make provisions for registering these beacons in a database register that is accessible by SAR services 24 hours a day.
-The administrative and operational contact details for national 406 MHz beacon registers that have been reported to Cospas-Sarsat are published respectively in the following Cospas-Sarsat documents, which can be downloaded free of charge from the Cospas-Sarsat website at [www.cospas-sarsat.org](http://www.cospas-sarsat.org):
+The International Maritime Organization (IMO) and the International Civil Aviation Organization (ICAO) require that administrations authorising the use of 406 MHz beacons on board vessels and aircraft make provisions for registering these beacons in a database register that is accessible by SAR services 24 hours a day.
+The administrative and operational contact details for national 406 MHz beacon registers that have been reported to Cospas-Sarsat are published respectively in the following Cospas-Sarsat documents, which can be downloaded free of charge from the Cospas-Sarsat website at www.cospas-sarsat.int:

-- "Handbook of Beacon Regulations" (C/S S.007); - "Cospas-Sarsat Data Distribution Plan" (C/S A.001).
+- "Handbook of Beacon Regulations" (C/S.007); - "Cospas-Sarsat Data Distribution Plan" (C/S A.001).

-Beacon owners should first consult these two documents to determine whether a national registration service exists in which they can register their beacons.
+Beacon owners should first consult the Cospas-Sarsat website to determine whether a national registration service exists in which they can register their beacons.
 For beacon owners in countries that do not operate national registers, Cospas-Sarsat has implemented an International 406 MHz Beacon Registration Database (IBRD).

 The IBRD is provided solely for the purpose of assisting SAR Services in SAR operations and is not intended to fulfil the obligation of National Administrations, as required by IMO or ICAO.
-A more detailed description of the IBRD is provided at Section 4.3.
+A more detailed description of the IBRD is provided at Section 5.3.

-4.2.2 Country of Registration - Coding Procedure
+5.2.2 Country of Registration - Coding Procedure

-As the administration authorising the use of the beacon does not always maintain a beacon registration database but could, alternatively, use the service of another administration or the IBRD, the country code in the 406 MHz beacon message (bits 27 - 36) must provide a link that identifies the operator of the database (i.e. the operator of the national database where the records are held).
+As the administration authorising the use of the beacon does not always maintain a beacon registration database but could, alternatively, use the service of another administration or the IBRD, the country code in the 406 MHz beacon message must provide a link that identifies the operator of the database (i.e., the operator of the national database where the records are held).
 The country code should always enable SAR services to retrieve pertinent registration data through the point of contact associated with that country code, either the IBRD (if the country has chosen to use the IBRD for registration of beacons with their country codes), or the national registration facility.